 - Has a specific animal or insect entered your dreams?

-- Have certain stories, books, or movies that involved a particular animal or insect had a strong impact on you and stayed with you?
+- Have stories, books, or movies that involved a particular animal or insect had a strong impact on you and stayed with you?

 Spirit Animal Meaning